 This case arises out of recent legislative efforts to expand incentives for those serving time in state prisons to be of good behavior and to make efforts towards self-improvement.
 Virginia has long employed such statutory programs, although they have been modified over time.
-Originally called "good conduct time" or "good conduct allowance," the General Assembly modified the program in 1995 and renamed it the "earned sentence credit" program.
-See J.A.
-19. Anyone serving a sentence for a felony committed on or after July 1, 1995, is eligible to participate in the earned sentence credit program.
-Id.; J.A.
-63.
+Originally called "good conduct time" or "good conduct allowance", the General Assembly modified the program in 1995 and renamed it the "earned sentence credit" program.
+See Pet.
+Ex.
+B, Virginia Department of Corrections Operating Procedure 830.3, effective July 1, 2022, p.
+5. Anyone serving a sentence for a felony committed on or after July 1, 1995 is eligible to participate in the earned sentence credit program.
+Id.; Mot. to Dism.
+3.